tomicapretto/etc/lessons/lesson_02.md

 ### Section Recap

 * Model building is iterative
-* Transformations make linear regression even more powerful.
+* Transformations make linear regression even more powerful
-    * They can make linear regression applicable in cases where the relationship of the natural variables is not linear.
+    * They can make linear regression applicable in cases where the relationship of the natural variables is not linear
-    * It's not the end of the world if we don't observe a linear pattern at first sight.
+    * It's not the end of the world if we don't observe a linear pattern at first sight
 * Knowing the flexibility of transformations empowers us as data scientists
 <!-- #endregion -->